codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/flutter-screenshots-stores.md

 If you are going to publish your Flutter app to **App Store Connect** or the **Google Play Store**, you can automate the process of taking screenshots and uploading them to the stores so your users can discover your app.

 In order to strictly follow the steps below, you'll need to use [Riverpod](https://pub.dev/packages/flutter_riverpod) (for dependendy injection) and [intl](https://pub.dev/packages/intl) (for internationalization) in your Flutter project.
-While it might not be necessary for your project, it’s important to keep in mind that, if you want this approach to work, you’ll have to properly separate the UI from the logic in your code, using Riverpod or something else, so you can easily mock anything you want.
+While it might not be necessary for your project, it’s important to keep in mind that, if you want this approach to work, you’ll have to properly separate the UI from the logic in your code, using Riverpod or some other means of dependency injection, so you can easily mock anything you want.

 ## Automate screenshots generation

-The screenshots will be generated thans to golden testing, using the [Golden Toolkit](https://pub.dev/packages/golden_toolkit) package.
+The screenshots will be generated thanks to golden testing, using the [Golden Toolkit](https://pub.dev/packages/golden_toolkit) package.
 In the steps below, the screenshots will be illustrated as they are commonly seen in the stores.
 For each illustrated screenshot, here are the main steps to follow:
 - You first take a screenshot of the screen you want
 - You load the generated image using  `MemoryImage`
 - You generate a new Flutter widget with all the needed decorations, texts, backgrounds… to decorate the screenshot